JakPopielarz/Erlang-intersection/README.md

 To run simpy compile the module and run it's `main` function.
 It accepts four arguments, but exists in various versions to make life easier:
 * `main/4`: run the simulation and define all parameters by yourself (in order of passing to function):
     * `N` - Number of cars to generate
-    * `Interval` - Interval of traffic lights change in ms
+    * `Interval` - Interval of traffic lights change in ms. It can be passed as an integer or a 2-element list.
+In case it is a list - first element is treated as length of red light on traffic light 1 & 3 (green on 2 & 4), second element as length of green light on traffic light 1 & 3 (red on 2 & 4).
+If it is an integer - equal duration is assumed
     * `Coeff` - coefficient of random car generation delay.
 Each car will be generated after *`random number between 1 and 5 (inclusive)`* * `Coeff`
     * `LightsCount` - number of working traffic lights (between 1 and 4, otherwise program won't execute properly)
 * `main/3`: run the simulation with predetermined `Coeff = 150`